-AMENDMENTS TO THE FUTURE LAND USE MAP
+AMENDMENTS TO THE LAND USE MAP

-Development proposals that do not align with the FLUM must undergo an amendment before or during the rezoning process.
-City staff will evaluate consistency with the FLUM, and the amendment process provides an opportunity for appointed and elected officials to consider the proposed change.
-All map amendment requests should be assessed for their impact on surrounding development patterns, infrastructure, and environmental conditions.
+nix ach Development proposals that do not align with the Future Land Use Map must undergo ted a comprehensive plan amendment before or during the rezoning process.
+City staff will evaluate consistency with the comprehensive the plan, and the amendment process will allow ner appointed and elected officials to consider the proposed change.
+All map amendment 100 requests should be assessed for their impact use cially on surrounding development patterns, Jaily infrastructure, and environmental conditions.